 Route 3 Crossing, Port Ontario

 This fishing site, located upstream from the Lake Ontario marshes, features an accessible path to a fishing platform over the river.
 The concrete path has railings and several landings as it zigzags down the river bank.
 The fishing site is located along a busy road and does not offer the back country experience of other sites.
 There is designated accessible parking.
 There is no port-a-john at this location.
 Directions: At the northwest abutment of the Route 3 Bridge, just north of the Route 13 intersection.

 See a full listing of DEC's accessible recreation destinations.

-Chinook salmon, coho salmon, Atlantic salmon, rainbow trout (steelhead), brown trout, smallmouth bass, rock bass, fall fish, shorthead redhorse and white sucker.
+Chinook salmon, coho salmon, Atlantic salmon (or landlocked salmon), steelhead (rainbow trout), brown trout, smallmouth bass, rock bass, fall fish, shorthead redhorse and white sucker.

 General Fishing Information

 Maturing Chinook and Coho salmon returning to the Salmon River usually begin to stage off the Salmon River mouth in late August.
 Chinook (or King) salmon are the main attraction this time of year.
 The fish range in size from 15-30 lbs., averaging around 18 lbs.
 The Great Lakes record Chinook salmon, caught in the Salmon River, weighed 47 lbs.
 13 oz.
 Coho salmon are generally smaller and range in size from 3 to 10 lbs., averaging around 8 lbs.
 The world record Coho salmon, caught in the Salmon River, weighed 33 lbs.
 4 oz.
 Trolling in the estuary with spoons, dodgers/flies, cut-bait and plugs works well for these staging fish.
 Salmon usually begin entering the Salmon River around Labor Day.